Most businesses treat referral program promotion like a product launch: big announcement, email blast, hope for a spike. Then it fades.

 tobox-referral-page-call-to-action

-A feature banner or image ensures all your visitors are able to find the referral program front and center.
-Merrell, a company known for its high-performance hiking boots, keeps a constant banner promoting its referral program on the site bar and footer of its home page.
+A feature banner or image on your homepage ensures all visitors can find the program front and center.
+Merrell, known for its high-performance hiking boots, keeps a constant referral program banner on its site header and footer.

 merrell-home-page

 For best results, make the referral CTA visible without extra clicks.
-Customers shouldn’t have to go though other navigation options first to find it.
+Customers shouldn’t have to navigate through other menu options first to find it.

 hanna andersson referral menu